|

 extension to the language, and supports an obsolete construct for

-compatibility; otherwise, both formats are the same.
+compatibility; otherwise, the formats are the same.
 (The parser

 maintainability against severe constraints on file size and